sanyogsakenkok/AnalDestroyerScript/README.md

 [T] - Jump *(funny, rage function)*
 Base Strength: 35

-- With **Jump** you can also infinite jumping and jump on objects
+- Just jump in game!
-- Can't Jumping while doing something
+- Also you can jump on objects, jump while healing!

 ***Jump Showcase:***